-Keep in mind that each Crew Agreement is for every member of the Deck Department on board the ship.
+Keep in mind that each Crew Agreement is for every member on board the ship.
 Having found a person of interest in the database, you will need to scan through each page of the relevant Crew Agreement looking for your family member.
-But trust me, it is not onerous and the results are, in my opinion, worth finding.
+But trust me, it is not onerous and the results are, in my opinion, well worth finding.

 Above : a sample image from a crew list.

-The database can be searched by either a crew member’s name or a vessel’s name.
-Once the correct individual or ship is located, there is a link to the relevant Crew Agreement which comprises multi page images.
+The database is easy and intuitive to use and can be searched by either a crew member’s name or a vessel’s name.
+Once the correct individual or ship is located, there is a link to the relevant Crew Agreement which comprises multi-page images.
+Some merchant mariners will have multiple records - sometimes for the same vessel and sometimes for a different vessel if they transferred for any reason.

 The information in the Merchant Navy crew lists includes but is not limited to:

-The written legal agreement between the shipping line and the crew member;
+The written legal agreement between the shipping line and the crew member.
+This includes:

 Nationality (or birthplace if British);